json420/degu/doc/degu.base.rst

         body is chunk-encoded without having to check whether the body is an instance of a particular class.

-        This allows the same input abstraction API to be easily used with any RGI compliant server implementation, not just the Degu reference server.
+        This allows the same HTTP body abstraction API to be easily used with any RGI compliant server implementation, not just the Degu reference server.

-    .. method:: read()
+    .. attribute:: closed

-        Read the entire HTTP body.
+        Initially ``False``, will be ``True`` after entire body has been read.

-        This method will return the concatenated chunks from a chunk-encoded HTTP body as a single ``bytes`` instance.
+    .. attribute:: rfile

-        If the entire HTTP body has already been read, this method will return an empty ``b''``.
+        The *rfile* passed to the constructor

     .. method:: readchunk()